n-xiao/mable/README.md

 Once I get the time to learn more, I will definitely allow code contributions.

 # License
 This file is part of Mable.

 Mable is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 Mable is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with Mable.
 If not, see <https://www.gnu.org/licenses/>.

+Copyright © 2026 Nicholas Siow